Shara

 Geographical Distribution

-More common in urban centres such as Sydney, Melbourne, and Brisbane, where multicultural influences contribute to diverse naming preferences.
-Less common in rural or indigenous communities.
+More common in urban areas like Sydney, Melbourne, and Brisbane, where multicultural and modern naming choices are more embraced.
+Less prevalent in rural regions.

 Numerological Significance